The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Expanded filter and fitting parameter variations

 To avoid this issue for this work, we simulate the optical and NIR bands with two separate $\alpha$ values --- in the optical at $0.15$ and in the NIR at $0$.
 This requires two separate simulated samples that must be combined afterwards, and should be considered a temporary solution.

-\section{Expanded Filter and Fitting Parameter Variations}
+\section{Expanded filter and fitting parameter variations}

 Here, we aim to report results and present observations on a large range of filter combinations as an extension of Fig.~\ref{fig:short_Table_vis} and Tables~\ref{tab:HRs} and~\ref{tab:gammas}.
 We provide results from a number of extra simulated samples in Tables~\ref{tab:long_G10} and~\ref{tab:long_P22} and the left panels of Fig.~\ref{fig:long_Table_vis} for both the achromatic and dust-based intrinsic scatter models.
 For the data, we fit 11 distinct sets of filters in total.
 We include seven with NIR filters only; $Y$, $J$, $H$, \textit{YJ}, \textit{YH}, \textit{JH}, \textit{YJH}.
 We analyze two sets of optical-only data, \textit{gri} from ZTF and \textit{co} from ATLAS.
 Combining optical with NIR data, we present results from two different combinations, \textit{coJH} and \textit{coYJH}.
 In addition to this variety of filter combinations, we test a variety of fitting parameters as well, specifically we test 3 sets of fitting criteria, fixing both $x_1$ and $c$, fixing $c$ while fitting $x_1$, and fitting both $x_1$ and $c$.
 We provide results from these fits to the data in Table~\ref{tab:long_Data} and the right panels of Fig.~\ref{fig:long_Table_vis}.
+None of the results from either the tables or figure deviate significantly from the findings in this paper.